textpattern/textpattern.github.io/administration/write-panel.md

 <img class="img--bordered" width="680" height="422" alt="Figure 2" src="/img/47x/admin-panel-write.png" srcset="/img/47x/admin-panel-write.png 1x, /img/47x/admin-panel-write@2x.png 2x">

-The Write panel is the default panel of the administration side of Textpattern; it opens when you log in to the admin-side (see Figure 1).
+The Write panel is the default panel of the administration side of Textpattern; it opens when you log in to the administration-side (see Figure 1).
 The exceptions are when 1) you log in after a new update of your Textpattern installation, in which case you're initially routed to the [Languages panel](/administration/languages-panel), or 2) if you change the default panel to something else via the preference for it in the **Admin** section of the [Preferences panel](/administration/preferences-panel).
 (The Languages and Preferences panels are both under the main Admin menu.)

 The Write panel reveals the editing fields for article content, and various controls for managing content display and publication, such as content organization, date and time, associated images, how you want to format your text, and so on.